chanzuckerberg/czid-dag/README.md

 - [idseq-cli](https://github.com/chanzuckerberg/idseq-cli) - Command line upload interface
 - [idseq-bench](https://github.com/chanzuckerberg/idseq-bench) - Pipeline benchmarking tools

-## IDSEQ-DAG
+## CZID-DAG

-idseq_dag is the pipeline execution engine for idseq (see idseq.net).
+czid_dag is the pipeline execution engine for CZ ID (see czid.org).
 It is a pipelining system that implements a directed acyclic graph (DAG) where the nodes (steps) correspond to individual python classes.
 The graph is defined using JSON.

 The pipeline would be executed locally with local machine resources. idseq-dag could be installed inside a docker container and run inside the container.
 See the [Dockerfile](Dockerfile) for our setup.
 More details could be found below.